Inference-Time Backdoors via Chat Templates: From LLM Supply Chains to Agentic System Compromise: Model-Level Evaluation

-\paragraph{Cross-engine robustness.} To assess runtime dependence, we repeated evaluations on three representative models (Llama-3.1-8B, Qwen-2.5-7B, Mistral-7B) across four inference engines: llama.cpp, Ollama, vLLM, and SGLang.
-Attack success under C11 remained consistently high across engines, with mean absolute deviation below 5\% relative to the llama.cpp baseline.
-Benign configurations showed no measurable activation across any engine.
-Full per-engine results appear in Appendix~\ref{app:engine_results}.
-These results indicate that template-based backdoors generalize across inference stacks and are not artifacts of a particular runtime.
+Open-weight GGUF artifacts are deployed through inference engines, software runtimes such as llama.cpp, Ollama, vLLM, and SGLang that load the model file, evaluate the bundled chat template, and execute inference.
+A poisoned artifact distributed through a public repository reaches deployers regardless of which runtime they use, so cross-engine robustness is a necessary property for the attack to constitute a realistic supply-chain threat.

-\paragraph{Evasion of existing scanners.} We uploaded poisoned GGUF files (one per scenario) to Hugging Face via the standard upload process.
-Both artifacts passed all automated security checks---malware detection~\cite{huggingface_secret_scan}, unsafe deserialization scanning~\cite{huggingface_pickle_scan}, and commercial scanner integrations~\cite{huggingface_protectai, huggingface_jfrog}---without warnings.
-This outcome reflects a structural gap: existing scanners target serialization vulnerabilities and executable payloads, not behavioral manipulation via template logic.
-Evidence of successful upload appears in Appendix~\ref{app:scanners}.
+We repeated evaluations on Llama-3.1-8B, Qwen-2.5-7B, and Mistral-7B across all four inference engines.
+Attack success under C11 remained consistently high, with a mean absolute deviation below 5\% relative to the llama.cpp baseline.
+This generalization is a structural property of the attack rather than an empirical coincidence: the backdoor operates at the Jinja2 template evaluation layer, which executes before any engine-specific inference processing begins.
+Each engine receives an identically formatted, poisoned prompt; the downstream inference runtime is architecturally irrelevant to the attack mechanism.
+Engine diversity therefore provides no defense by construction.
+Full cross-engine results appear in Appendix~\ref{app:engine_results}.